How the Reef is managed

 Reef 2050 includes a Reef Trust, which will use Australian Government and private funds to focus on improving coastal habitats and water quality throughout the Reef and adjacent catchments.

-Many of the threats to the Great Barrier Reef ecosystem are the result of actions beyond the boundaries of the Great Barrier Reef region (such as coastal development and catchment land use practices).
+Many of the threats to the Great Barrier Reef ecosystem are the result of actions beyond the boundaries of the Great Barrier Reef region (such as climate change, coastal development and catchment land use practices).

-Regulatory tools — such as our Zoning Plan, plans of management, permits and policies — enable us to manage activities that take place in the multiple-use Marine Park which extends over 99 per cent of the World Heritage Area.
+Regulatory tools—such as our Zoning Plan, plans of management, permits and policies—enable us to manage activities that take place in the multiple-use Marine Park which extends over 99 per cent of the World Heritage Area.

 The entire Marine Park is covered by a zoning plan.
 This operates similar to a town plan, by identifying where particular activities can and cannot occur.